A Buyer’s Guide to Quality CBD Products

 The entourage effect

 While not a CBD formulation, the entourage effect is something that accompanies full-spectrum and broad-spectrum products.
-It is theorized that the entourage effect is the result of the symbiotic relationship between the many naturally occurring compounds in the hemp plant that increases hemp’s overall benefits.
+It is theorized that the entourage effect is the result of the symbiotic relationship between the many naturally occurring compounds in the hemp plant that increase hemp’s overall benefits.

 What’s the difference between CBD products?

-CBD products range from edibles to creams to canned flower, and more.
+CBD products range from edibles to creams to canned flower and more.
 Besides the obvious difference between type, texture, and taste, the biggest difference between products is their bioavailability.
 That is, the degree and rate at which CBD is absorbed by the body and distributed into the bloodstream.
 Explained here are a few of the more popular CBD products.

 These products are oil-based and usually come in a dropper bottle, so they’re easy to dispense.
 Intended to be administered under the tongue, they are absorbed quickly by the soft tissues of the mouth, making their bioavailability very good.
 That is, the effects are felt almost immediately.
 However, adding them to drinks can be problematic, as most drinks are water-based and tinctures are oily.
 Because oil and water don’t mix, the oil ends up floating on top of the beverage.